apache/trafficcontrol/docs/source/api/capabilities.rst

 Response Structure
 ------------------
-:description: Describes the APIs covered by the capability.
+:description: Describes the permissions covered by the capability.
+:lastUpdated: Date and time of the last update made to this capability, in an ISO-like format
 :name:        Name of the capability

 .. code-block:: http